glynawe/Vanilla/vanilla.md

     VarDescription = "var" VariableList.
     VarDeclaration = VarDescription [":=" StructuredConstant].

+    ValDescription = "val" VariableList.
+    ValDeclaration = ValDescription ":=" StructuredConstant.

-    VariableList = NAME {"," NAME} ":" Type.
+    VariableList = NameList ":" Type.
+    NameList     = NAME {"," NAME}.

-All of the variables named in the VariableList of a VarDeclaration are initialized to the values in the VarDeclaration's StructuredConstant.
+All of the variables named in the variable list of a VarDeclaration are initialized to the values in the VarDeclaration's structured constant.

+`val` declares a *value*, a variable that can only be assigned once when it is declared. *The compiler may store values in ROM.*

 ## Implicit Variable Declarations

-A variable description has an implicit declaration if one is not given in its module.
+A `var` variable description has an implicit declaration if one is not given in a program's modules.

 An implicit variable declaration has a default value.
 Numeric variables are initialized to zero.
 Reference values are initialized to `nil`.
 Procedure values are initialized to a procedure that causes an *uninitialized procedure* exception.
 The elements of arrays and records are recursively initialized by these rules.
 I.e. every non-structured value in a default structure ends up being zero, nil or an error procedure.